You are considered an Active participant if

 Constitution and Canons

-The Church Pension Fund, a New York State corporation.
+The Church Pension Fund, a New York State not-for-profit corporation.

 All interpretations and decisions of the plan administrator are final and binding on all interested parties.
 The plan administrator may delegate any or all of this authority to a third party.
 To the extent that the plan administrator has delegated its authority, the third party has all of the powers and responsibility of the plan administrator.

 The years and months for which full Assessments have been paid by your employer on your Total Assessable Compensation and, if applicable, for which you have personally paid Assessments.
-You earn one month of Credited Service for each month that the applicable Assessment is paid in full.
+You earn one month of Credited Service toward your pension benefit and possibly toward the post-retirement health subsidy for each month that the applicable Assessment is paid in full.

-Credited Service is used to calculate your pension benefit and to determine your status (Active/Inactive) under the Clergy Pension Plan and your eligibility for, and the amount of, the Medicare Supplement Health Plan Subsidy.
-Please note that, effective January 1, 2018, you will only earn Credited Service under the Medicare Subsidy Plan if you pay Assessments on monthly compensation that is equal to or greater than 1/12 of the Hypothetical Minimum Compensation.
+Credited Service is used to calculate your pension benefit and to determine your status (Active/Inactive) under the Clergy Pension Plan and your eligibility for, and the amount of, the post-retirement health subsidy.
+Please note that, effective January 1, 2018, you only earn Credited Service under the Medicare Subsidy Plan if you pay Assessments on monthly compensation that is equal to or greater than 1/12 of the Hypothetical Minimum Compensation.

 Disabled (under the Long-Term Disability Plan)